playvoras/obfuscator/README.md

 ```
 # obfuscator update logs
 ```
--- now doesnt show the variable or something if the code errors
+-- now doesnt show the variable or something if the input code errors